corybhowmik/corybhowmik.github.io/README.md

 ## Posters & Talks
 1. AC Bhowmik (2026).
 Capitalism, colonialism, & other structural determinants of health.
 Hofstra/Northwell Free Clinic Education Day.
+2. AC Bhowmik (2025).
+Check your numbers!
+Increasing blood pressure monitoring in NYC.
+Johns Hopkins Public Health Practicum Symposium.
-2. E Pan, S Siddiqui, AC Bhowmik, M Bright, K Thompson, & A Alleva (2024).
+3. E Pan, S Siddiqui, AC Bhowmik, M Bright, K Thompson, & A Alleva (2024).
 Patient satisfaction with a student-run free clinic and its financial referral services.
 Hofstra/Northwell Capstone Symposium.
-3. I Berthomieux, K Davis, AC Bhowmik, & G Fuligni (2022).
+4. I Berthomieux, K Davis, AC Bhowmik, & G Fuligni (2022).
 Flipping the script - A teach-in on the intersection of mental health and homelessness.
 NYU Langone Health.
-4. AC Bhowmik (2020).
+5. AC Bhowmik (2020).
 Understanding mental health programs in schools: How educational interventions are trying to reduce depression and anxiety, especially for marginalized folx.
 Harvard Graduate School of Education.
-5. AC Bhowmik & A Atkins (2020).
+6. AC Bhowmik & A Atkins (2020).
 Assessing implicit bias in sexuality using Python and R modeling.
 Harvard Graduate School of Education.
-6. AC Bhowmik & E Brown (2018).
+7. AC Bhowmik & E Brown (2018).
 Classification of anesthetic states in patients using Kalman filtering and support vector machines.
 Stanford Symposia of Undergraduate Research and Public Service (SURPS).
-7. AC Bhowmik, B Belotserkovskii, & P Hanawalt (2016).
+8. AC Bhowmik, B Belotserkovskii, & P Hanawalt (2016).
 On the role of PNA:DNA hybrid length in transcription blockage and scheduled DNA excision pathways.
 Stanford Symposia of Undergraduate Research and Public Service (SURPS).
-8. AC Bhowmik, B Belotserkovskii, & P Hanawalt (2016).
+9. AC Bhowmik, B Belotserkovskii, & P Hanawalt (2016).
 On the role of PNA:DNA hybrid length in transcription blockage and scheduled DNA excision pathways.
 Stanford Summer Research Symposium in Biology.
-9. AC Bhowmik, B Belotserkovskii, & P Hanawalt (2015).
+10. AC Bhowmik, B Belotserkovskii, & P Hanawalt (2015).
 On the role of the nontemplate strand in RNA polymerase’s traversal of single-strand breaks.
 Stanford Summer Research Symposium in Biology.

 ## Miscellaneous
 - **Honors:** Gold Humanism Honor Society, Stanford President’s Award for Top 5% GPA